 - WIC Activities in your Community - see the next section for an updated list of nutrition activities in your community, or visit your Local Health Office's WIC page

-- Building Bright Futures (link is external) for information about upcoming playgroups and other family evens in your community.
+- Building Bright Futures for information about upcoming playgroups and other family evens in your community.

 - Fit & Healthy Kids

-- Find and Go Seek (link is external)for information about weekend events, after-school activities, camps, festivals, story times and so much more that are happening in Northern Vermont.
+- Find and Go Seek for information about weekend events, after-school activities, camps, festivals, story times and so much more that are happening in Northern Vermont.

-- Let’s Move (link is external) for information and support to help parents make healthy choices for their families and their communities.
+- Let's Move for information and support to help parents make healthy choices for their families and their communities.

-- Park Finder (link is external) to find forests and parks near you that offer a wide variety of outdoor activities.
+- Park Finder to find forests and parks near you that offer a wide variety of outdoor activities.

-- National Wildlife Federation Nature Find (link is external) to find information on nature places and events near you.
+- National Wildlife Federation Nature Find to find information on nature places and events near you.

-- Map of Play (link is external) to find a playground or kid’s park near you.
+- Map of Play to find a playground or kid’s park near you.